open-energy-transition/Ember-Flexibility-Study/README.md

 conda env create -f envs/win-64.lock.yaml -n ember-study
 ```

-Please choose the **appropriate** environment file based on your operating system, i.e. use the appropriate file if you use Linux (that includes WSL on Windows) or MacOS.
-The command creates an environment named `ember-study` with all the Python packages that you need to run the model installed.
-It contains the required dependencies to run the Ember Flexibility Study.
+Please choose the **appropriate** environment file based on your operating system, i.e. `envs/win-64.lock.yaml` for Windows, `envs/linux-64.lock.yaml` for Linux and `envs/osx-64.lock.yaml` or `envs/osx-arm64.lock.yaml` for MacOS.
+The command creates an environment named `ember-study` with all the Python packages and software dependencies necessary to run the model.
 Afterwards, you can activate the environment by running:

 ```bash
 conda activate ember-study